techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-90-lite-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 It can sometimes be bewildering and baffling when people probably lose their phones, and then they complain of loss of contacts.
 However, you need not worry about such loss of information again in this technological age since there are several ways to backup contacts.
 All the methods mentioned above are easy to execute and will help you transfer contacts from the phone to Gmail in a snap.

-Lastly, you can also use [Dr.Fone - Phone Manager (Android)](https://drfone.wondershare.com/android-transfer.html) for smoothly exporting contacts from ZTE Blade A73 5G to Gmail.
+Lastly, you can also use [Dr.Fone - Phone Manager (Android)](https://drfone.wondershare.com/android-transfer.html) for smoothly exporting contacts from Honor 90 Lite to Gmail.